Try It Risk-Free

 Option 1: A Calm, Consistent Bedtime Flow

 For many families, bedtime follows a familiar sequence—one that children come to expect and find comfort in.
+This is the foundation of an educational bedtime routine for toddlers: familiar steps, repeated gently, with learning woven in.

 The evening might begin with a small snack and a drink, followed by brushing teeth and putting on pajamas.
 Families gather to read books together, share stories from the day, tuck children into bed, and say prayers or bedtime affirmations.